University of Kentucky Data & Information Overview

 Student Loan Debt

-How Much Money Do UK Graduates Make?bachelor's degree recipients from UK make around $45,100 per year during the early years of their employment.
-This is good news for future UK graduates since it is 13% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UK Graduates Make?students who graduate from UK with a bachelor's degree go on to jobs where they make an average salary of $54,458 in their early years.
+This is good news for future UK graduates since it is 28% more than the average college graduate's salary of $42,485 per year.

 Location of University of Kentucky